nataliefrick/php/README.md

 # PHP
 This repository is to hold projects for the course MIUN DT093G Datateknik GR (B), Webbutveckling II PHP.

+## Clone Terminal Command Prompt
+The clone command looks like this:

+     $ git clone <source link> <destination address>

+To clone this specific repository use the below command prompt just change the destination

+     $ git clone https://github.com/nataliefrick/php.git <destination address>

 ## About the Course
 This course aims to teach the programming language PHP, with the use of database connections to create websites with dynamic content.